-- 1701 Special Problems Individual study or research relating to the student's major area of study is arranged with an instructor of police science.
-(3 credits) - 1702 Internship On-the-job training relating to training in police science.
-(12 credits) - 1703 Police Communication Operations This course provides a comprehensive examination of police communications systems including radio, telephonic and interpersonal communications as well as computer applications in law enforcement.
-(2 credits) - 1704 Introduction to Law Enforcement and Criminal Justice An overview of the criminal justice system, the role and functions of the police, the courts and the correctional system.
-(3 credits) - 1705 Organized Crime Organized crime in the United States and foreign countries.
+1701 Special Problems Individual study or research relating to the student's major area of study is arranged with an instructor of police science.
+(3 credits)

+1702 Internship On-the-job training relating to training in police science.
+(12 credits)

+1704 Introduction to Law Enforcement and Criminal Justice An overview of the criminal justice system, the role and functions of the police, the courts and the correctional system.
+(3 credits)

+1705 Organized Crime Organized crime in the United States and foreign countries.
 Its impact on society; the need for integrated response by government, business and the body politic.
 Organized crime as a social subculture.
 Analysis of socio-economic and social-psychological factors characterizing criminal careers, and the regional, political and financial factors influencing organized crime.
 Emphasis on internal controls and external relations with various political and economic sectors of society.
 Planning, organizing and directing the organized crime unit within the law enforcement agency.
+(3 credits)

-(3 credits) - 1706 Seminar in Law Enforcement and the Administration of Justice Identification and analysis of current issues and problems in law enforcement and the administration of criminal justice.
-(3 credits) - 1707 Decision Making in Police Management The areas of problem analysis, creative thinking and decision making are inescapable in any management position.
+1706 Seminar in Law Enforcement and the Administration of Justice Identification and analysis of current issues and problems in law enforcement and the administration of criminal justice.
+(3 credits)

+1707 Decision Making in Police Management The areas of problem analysis, creative thinking and decision making are inescapable in any management position.
 Overcoming mental blocks to creative thinking, various creative idea stimulators, and application of these techniques will be examined.
 The student will develop case problems and devise methods for solving them.
 Cases will include situational, personal and organizational problems.
+(3 credits)

-(3 credits) - 1708 Victimology This course will examine the intentional and unintentional behavior of victims of offenses that trigger their own victimization and other relationships to criminal acts.
+1708 Victimology This course will examine the intentional and unintentional behavior of victims of offenses that trigger their own victimization and other relationships to criminal acts.
 A historical review of victimology as a special area in the study of crime, and the current status of academic studies in the United States Foreign legislative and non-judicial programs concerned with the victims of crimes will also receive consideration.
+(3 credits)

-(3 credits) - 1709 Comparative Police Systems A critical comparative study of different police systems in the United States, and with those of selected industrialized foreign countries.
+1709 Comparative Police Systems A critical comparative study of different police systems in the United States, and with those of selected industrialized foreign countries.
 Analysis of types and levels of controls over the police function and relationships of police to the political, economic, governmental and constituent institutions of society.
 The public and police perception of the police role within the various police systems will be studied.
 Special emphasis will be placed on comparative administration, organization, objectives, power and other principal functions.
+(3 credits)

-(3 credits) - 1710 Political Crime Conceptual, sociological and historical study of crimes in the political realm, such revolution, assassination, espionage, subversion as well as acts of violent and non-violent civil disobedience and protest.
+1710 Political Crime Conceptual, Sociological and historical study of crimes in the political realm, such as revolution, assassination, espionage, subversion as well as acts of violent and non-violent civil disobedience and protest.
 An attempt will be made to understand the significance and sources of contemporary political crime at all levels, and respond to it.
 (3 credits)